 - Butter: Melt the salted butter before using.
 If using unsalted butter, add a pinch of salt to taste.
 I also like to add a slice of butter on top before serving.

 - Milk: This also adds to the creaminess.
-For an even richer flavor, you can use heavy cream instead.
+For an even richer flavor, use heavy cream.

 - Garlic: Fresh garlic cloves add the best flavor.
-They whole cloves cook in the same pot as the potatoes, making them super easy to mash.
-You can use as much or as little garlic as you’d like.
-My sweet spot is usually 2-3 cloves.
+The whole cloves cook in the same pot as the potatoes, making them super easy to mash.

 How to Make Garlic Mashed Red Potatoes

 - Boil.
-Add the diced potatoes and garlic cloves into a pot of boiling water and cook until they are fork tender (about 20 to 30 minutes).
+Add the diced potatoes and garlic cloves into a pot of boiling water and cook until they are fork-tender.
 Drain and then place back into the pan.

 - Serve.
-Enjoy plain, with homemade gravy or your favorite cheese melted on top.
+Enjoy plain with fresh parsley, top with homemade gravy or your favorite cheese melted on top.

-- Add a Tablespoon of salt to the pot of water.
-It will add a nice depth of flavor to the potatoes while they cook.
+- Salt the water.
+Add a Tablespoon of salt to the pot of water.
+It will add a nice depth of flavor to the red potatoes while they cook.

-- To take them up a notch, try using heavy cream and mixing in fresh grated parmesan cheese.
+- Extra creamy.
+To take them up a notch, try using heavy cream and mixing in freshly grated parmesan cheese.

 Ingredients